A daughter of the diaspora, Venezuelan Arawak, West African, Indian; born in the Caribbean living currently between New York & Toronto.

 Since 2012, Kim has spoken at universities throughout Canada and the US to thousands of students, community members & educators.
 From Ivy League institutions including Princeton, Dartmouth to Canadian schools like McGill & Mount Allison.
 Kim has opened for the cultural scholar Cornel West at UC Davis, delivered the keynote address at HBCU's Morehouse & Spelman's first Pride and was a beloved panelist at Amber Rose’s first Slutwalk.

-She has hosted events for the United Nations, acted as the Grand Marshall for Hudson, NY Pride, and hosted an inspiring session at Dreamforce 2016.
+She has hosted events for the United Nations, conversations with Grammy award winner Erykah Badu and New York Times best selling writer Roxane Gay.
+She has acted as the Grand Marshall for Hudson, NY Pride, and hosted an inspiring session at Dreamforce 2016.

 Toronto, Ontario, Canada

 Diversity & Inclusion Workshop